Devanik21/Substrata-Matrix/Intermediate_Cluster/Readme.md

 **WaveCluster (Grid)** (`sting_grid`)

 Quantises the feature space into a hierarchical grid.
-Each cell stores the statistical summary $(n, \mu, \sigma^2)$ of contained points.
+Each cell stores the statistical summary `(n, mu, sigma^2)` of contained points.
 Density is estimated cell-wise; connected high-density cells form clusters.
 Multi-resolution analysis: coarse grids give global structure, fine grids capture local detail.
-Runs in $O(n)$ (linear in data, independent of grid resolution).
-Cell density threshold $\tau$ controls the minimum density for a cell to be considered part of a cluster.
+Runs in O(n) (linear in data, independent of grid resolution).
+Cell density threshold `tau` controls the minimum density for a cell to be considered part of a cluster.

 ---